| Police Dept. |

 When letter prefixes began to be used on District of Columbia license plates in 1927 the letter A was reserved for plates operated by the District and federal governments.
 No evidence has been found to suggest that distinctively-marked plates were provided for government-owned vehicles prior to 1927.
 As shown with 1936 plate no. 10-300 above, by that year the types (D.C. and U.S. Government) had been separated, a change that probably occurred in 1935 when the system of using letter prefixes to differentiate types was discarded.

-The undated baseplate thought to have been introduced in the late 1960s, represented in the images above by plate no. SE-894, includes a two-letter prefix indicating the agency to which it was assigned.
+The undated baseplate thought to have been introduced in the late 1960s, represented above by an image of plate no. SE-894, includes a two-letter prefix indicating the agency to which it was assigned.
 Identified prefixes and the corresponding departments are: BE, Board of Education; DC, Dept. of Corrections; FC, Federal City College; GF, (unknown agency); GS, General Services; HT, Highways and Traffic; PW, Public Welfare; and SE, Sanitary Engineering.

 |